Messages from CAS Farias

 Emergency preparedness at schools

 All schools and state offices have emergency plans and our staff practice required drills annually.
-Before the start of the 2018-19 school year, please review our
+Please review our

 emergency preparedness information.
 Parents/guardians should further familiarize themselves with specific emergency preparedness plans at their children's school.
 Relating to the eruption at Kīlauea, everyone should understand the following protocols in particular: